gecko0307/dagon2/README.md

 - BC7 texture compressor based on D port of Rich Geldreich's [bc7enc](https://github.com/richgel999/bc7enc_rdo)
 - Built-in texture caching.
 Abstract resource cache (`dagon.resource.cache`) that can be used for any file types
 - Many new DDS/DXGI formats support
+- Fog effect is now allied in a separate pass.
+Ground fog support
 - Shadeless materials in deferred pipeline
 - Window minimize/restore events.